jonathanhefner/casual_support/README.md

 Utility methods as extensions to Ruby core objects, a la Active Support.

-Also a nod to the epic [Facets] library, which has a vast quantity and wide variety of utility functions.  casual_support distinguishes itself in a few ways:
+Also a nod to the epic [Facets] library, which has a vast quantity and wide variety of utility functions.  *casual_support* distinguishes itself in a few ways:

 - Focus on fast implementations.
 See the benchmarks directory for performance comparisons with typical and alternative implementations.
-- Low memory footprint without requiring cherry-picking.
+- Low memory footprint without required cherry-picking.
 Cherry-picking is still possible though!
 - Intended to be used alongside Active Support.
 Does not clash with Active Support methods, and overrides only a few to provide more